VenkadesanVenkadesh/Data_Preprocessing/README.md

           Remove duplicates, correct errors, and handle inconsistent data entries.

 **4. Handling missing values:**
+         - Find the missing value percentage

-          Decide on a strategy to address missing values, such as imputation or deletion.
+         - Decide on a strategy to address missing values, such as imputation or deletion.

+         - Fill the categorical numerical values for the columns

 **5. Data transformation:**